Semiarundinaria - Noble Bamboo: Planting and Growing

 How to plant Semiarundinaria?

 Semiarundinarias are quite hardy and can be grown throughout France and Belgium.
-However, avoid planting them in areas exposed to cold, dry winds.
+However, avoid planting them in a spot exposed to cold, dry winds.

 Medium-sized bamboos thrive in partial shade, but tolerate full sun well.

-Generally, bamboos—and Semiarundinarias are no exception—prefer neutral or acidic soil, not overly chalky, rather rich, moist, and well-drained.
-They appreciate slightly damp soil in summer but cannot tolerate waterlogged roots in winter: overly heavy, compacted soil that becomes waterlogged in winter would lead to fatal rotting.
+Generally, bamboos, and Semiarundinarias are no exception, prefer a neutral or acidic soil, without excess lime, rather rich, moist, and well-drained.
+They appreciate slightly damp soil in summer but cannot tolerate having their roots in water during winter: a heavy, compact soil that becomes waterlogged in winter would lead to fatal rotting.

-Warning!
+Caution!
 Semiarundinarias are running bamboos, especially in mild climates (much less so in cooler climates).
-You can control the spread of their running rhizomes by installing a root barrier around the planting area from the outset, made of polypropylene and planted vertically in the ground around the young plant.
+You can limit the spread of their running rhizomes by defining their space from the outset with a root barrier made of polypropylene planted vertically in the ground around the young plant.

-→ To learn more, read our guide: How to install a root barrier?
+→ To learn more, read the guide: How to install a root barrier?

-The ideal time to plant Semiarundinarias is late summer to autumn, from late August to October, after the peak heat.
-Planting can also be done between March and April (after the last frosts) in regions north of the Loire or between September and November in regions to the south.
+The ideal time to plant Semiarundinarias is late summer and autumn, from late August to October, after the peak heat.
+Planting can also be done between March and April (after the last frosts) in regions north of the Loire or between September and November in regions south of it.

 Semiarundinarias can be grown either in the ground or in pots.